 Cloudways also comes with all the features that you need if you wish to further optimize a site.
 This includes support for advanced caching systems including memcached, Redis and Varnish.
-You can also enable the Cloudways Content Delivery Network, or CDN feature, which can improve site speed times at a cost.
+You can also enable the Cloudways Cloudflare integration, which can improve site speed times at a cost based on bandwidth usage.

 On this site for example, which is running ads (these are bad for performance!), I still score over 90/100 on Google’s Pagespeed Insight scores.